blackstream-x/advent-of-code2021/README.md

 - Failed to find an own solution for day 15 part 1, adapted the solution from <https://github.com/macobo/aoc-2021/>
 - Succeeded in day 16, 17 and 18
-- Skipped day 19
+- Left day 19 for later
--
+- Succeeded in day 20, but …